-Across most of the region's other markets volume was down for 2022 as compared to 2021, most significantly for Malaysia and Indonesia.
-Although pandemic-related restrictions are largely eased across the region, we are seeing lower levels of recruiting of new Members as Members transition back to traditional face-to-face approaches from pandemic-driven virtual methods, and as Members' Nutrition Club operations recover from pandemic disruption.
+Across most of the region's other markets sales volume was down for the year ended December 31, 2023 as compared to the 2022 periods, most significantly for Indonesia, Malaysia and South Korea.
+Emerging from pandemic conditions, we are seeing lower levels of member retention and new Members for some markets as Members transition back to traditional face-to-face approaches from pandemic-driven virtual methods, and as Members' Nutrition Club operations recover from pandemic disruption and inflationary pressure in certain markets that have also challenged some areas of customer demand.
+Our efforts in the region include promotional initiatives to incentivize sales, launching new products, and expanding successful country initiatives throughout the region.
+The majority of the markets in the region instituted price increases to address market-specific conditions during the twelve months ended December 31, 2023.